 |Radio:||119.955 MHz.
 Call sign – “Blackpool Tower and Approach”|

-RFF Category 3 and 4 by prior arrangement.
-Higher Cat available on request subject to surcharge and availability, see Fees & Charges.
+RFF Category 5 and above on request subject to surcharge and availability, see Fees & Charges.

 |Prior Permission Required:||PPR Required|

 Out of Hours Agreements mandatory in advance of use, for all aircraft wishing to operate outside of published opening hours.